The Witch's House

-The Witch's House MV is a puzzle horror game created by the Japanese developer Fummy (ふみー) using the RPG Maker MV engine.
-It was published by DANGEN Entertainment and released for Windows and macOS on October 31, 2018, with a port to Nintendo Switch, PlayStation 4 and Xbox One following in October 2022.
-It is a remake of a freeware game created using RPG Maker VX that was first released on October 3, 2012 for Windows.
+is a 2012 adventure game created by Japanese developer Fummy.
+Developed in the RPG Maker VX engine, it was released on October 3, 2012 for Windows as freeware.
+A remake titled The Witch's House MV was created in the newer RPG Maker MV engine.
+It was published by Dangen Entertainment and released for Windows and macOS on October 31, 2018, with a port to Nintendo Switch, PlayStation 4 and Xbox One following in October 2022.

-A prequel novel titled The Witch's House: The Diary of Ellen serves as the in-game diary of the game antagonist Ellen.
+A prequel novel titled The Witch's House: The Diary of Ellen was released in 2013.
+It serves as the in-game diary of the game's antagonist Ellen.
 Starting in 2017, the novel was adapted into a nine-part manga series of the same name illustrated by Yuna Kagesaki, and then condensed into two tankōbon volumes.

 Gameplay

 The game is a survival horror game in which the main goal is to solve all puzzles correctly and escape the witch's house.
 It contains a creepy atmosphere, complex riddles and jump scares.
 This game is played from bird's-eye view using ornate 16-bit graphics, and controlled via keyboard.

 A black, talking cat can be met at various places in the house, serving as a save point, as well as something of a companion.
 Throughout the vast majority of the game, the cat is the only source of conversation, usually talking in a casual, nonchalant manner.

-The player character, however, doesn't have any response until the ending of the game.
-Fummy has stated they were influenced by Ib, another RPG Maker game released in 2012.
+The player's character, however, does not have any response until the ending of the game.